Bryan Caraway: Background

 Caraway's father is a two-time Purple Heart recipient and a Vietnam veteran.
-Caraway is from Goldendale, Washington, and attended North Idaho College for one year and then went to Central Washington University for three and half years, where he was on the wrestling team until the program was dropped in 2004, due to lack of talent on the team.
+Caraway is from Goldendale, Washington, and attended North Idaho College for one year and then went to Central Washington University for three and half years, where he was on the wrestling team until the program was dropped in 2004.
 One of Caraway's teammates, a cousin of UFC veteran Dennis Hallman, introduced Caraway to the MMA veteran, who was also an accomplished fighter.
 Caraway began fighting in the spring of 2004 and then moved to train in his hometown of Yakima, WA.

 Mixed martial arts career

 Early career

-Caraway decided to go professional after compiling a 6-1 amateur record in his home state of Washington.
+Caraway decided to go professional after compiling a 6–1 amateur record in his home state of Washington.
 His opponent for his debut would be fellow future UFC fighter, Ian Loveland.
 Caraway lost when the cage side doctor halted the bout because of a deep laceration on the face of Caraway.
 Caraway built his record to 4-1 with four straight wins, finishing all four opponents, one of which was soon-to-be Ultimate Fighter and WEC fighter, Noah Thomas.

 Caraway took on yet another future UFC fighter in John Gunderson, losing via submission in round two.
 Caraway bounced back after his second loss, and went on to win six straight fights, again, finishing all of his opponents.
 Riding a six fight win streak, and boasting a 10–2 record earned Caraway a contract with Strikeforce.
 His Strikeforce debut came at Strikeforce: Melendez vs. Thomson where he defeated Alvin Cacdac.
 Caraway then fought for EliteXC, being defeated by their future champion, Wilson Reis.
 Caraway fought one more time for Strikeforce before signing with World Extreme Cagefighting in 2010.

 Bryan Caraway is managed by Daniel A. Martinez of Di-Cypher & Associates.